Freiburg Town Hall

 New ways of working in the citizens’ service center

-The citizens’ service center with its 100 employees offers citizens general and advisory services.
+The citizens’ service center with its approx. 100 employees offers citizens general and advisory services.
 All offices and workplaces have been designed for functionality, openness, and working in a flat hierarchy, whilst providing privacy and security.
-Overall, the spaces appear generous and flowing thanks to their rounded shape, and ensure easy orientation.
-Large rooflights provide plenty of daylight and offer good vistas to the outside.
+The overall space has a generous and flowing flair thanks to its curved design.
+Large rooflights provide adequate daylight and offer good vistas to the outside.
 The downlights in the white perforated ceiling panels have been arranged in seemingly random fashion to create the impression of a "star-studded night sky".
 The advisory points are subdivided into four large rotundas, each of their centers being formed by a circular retreat room.
 The layout of the segmental arch-shaped desks follows a concentric pattern, with vertical acoustic panels used as dividers.
-To create privacy between adjoining advisory points, 160 cm high visual screens are installed that replicate the round design pattern of the rotundas.
+To create privacy between adjoining advisory points, 160 centimeter high visual screens are installed that replicate the round design pattern of the rotundas.
 A piece of wall art by the Berlin artist Schirin Kretschmann in the midst of the spatial arrangement forms an omnipresent element and the "spine" of the space.
 Bright materials and surfaces underscore the impression of transparency and clarity; occasional color accents appear within the orange/red spectrum, particularly in the furniture design.

-Green buildung certificate: Sustainability guide, V 2.0 by IWTI
+Green Building certificate: Sustainability guide, V 2.0 by IWTI